goetzrobin/spartan/CONTRIBUTING.md

 ### Testing

-SPARTAN uses [Jest](https://jestjs.io) for tests.
+spartan uses [Jest](https://jestjs.io) for tests.
 To test all projects locally, run the following command from the root
 folder:

 ```shell
 yarn test
 ```

-## Contributing to the docs and SPARTAN website
+## Contributing to the docs and spartan website

 Coming soon...